SACPMNS2025/MPPMNSCIOS/README.md

 Similarly, to run the benchmark for table 9 (your processor needs the cpuflag avx512ifma or the code won't run):
 > make table9

+## Correctness and bounds check
+This repository also contains code to check that each PMNS is valid and has correct parameter consistency.
+The checks are split by table in the makefile but the code is a simple python script that can be reused as needed.

+To check that the PMNS used in table X are valid and that operations don't produce results whose coefficients are more than rho simply run:
+> make checktableX

+For example for table 5:
+> make checktable5

 ## Generation
 We also make a multi-precision PMNS generation code available as well as an accompanying parameter generation script.
 To use them, you will need the SageMath library which can be found here: http://www.sagemath.org/